Who was Elizabeth? What was her story?

 But there is no reason to think that Mary could not have been capable of composing it herself.
 The Magnificat is closely based on the Song of Hannah in 2 Samuel 2:1-10, and Mary must have known this Song well.

-She certainly would have learned it by heart, since women at the time had a rich oral tradition, all of it memorized, and
+- She certainly would have known the Song of Hannah by heart, since women at the time had a rich oral tradition, all of it memorized, and

 Adapting passages from the Jewish Scriptures to suit current situations was a familiar part of the oral tradition, and Mary and her female relatives would have been familiar with this technique.

 It is not clear from the text whether Elizabeth had the help of her young kinswoman when she gave birth to her baby.
 Commonsense and the lapse of time would suggest she did.
 Elizabeth would certainly have been surrounded by loving, concerned relatives and friends, especially since her advanced age must have made it a difficult birth.

-In ancient times, women hunched themselves over a hole hollowed in the ground, standing on bricks or stones placed at either side.
+Note: In ancient times, women hunched themselves over a hole hollowed in the ground, standing on bricks or stones placed at either side.
 They gave birth in a squatting position, with relatives and friends taking turns to support them under the arms.
 In the Roman world there were special birthing chairs with a U-shaped hole in the seat and supports for the feet and back, but we have no way of knowing whether this latest medical technology had reached Roman-era Jerusalem.
 Childbirth in ancient times

 Elizabeth had a son, and all her friends and relatives were overjoyed for her.
 She seems to have recovered well from the birth itself, because eight days afterwards she was up and around, ready to attend the circumcision of her son.